 Signature Analysis & Comparisons

-A signature analysis is the most common document examination request for a document examiner to receive.
+A signature analysis is the most common type of request a document examiner receives.
 It is understandable, considering the numerous contractual agreements, wills, checks, and other documents signed on a daily basis.
-Out of the millions of signatures in existence, those written recently as well as those written many years ago, many have their authenticity come into question.

-If you have a court case, a workplace issue or a personal reason to have a signature verification, I would welcome your call to discuss the matter.
-The procedure is consistent for a document examiner, regardless of the document type or assets at issue.
+If you have a court case, a workplace issue, or a personal reason to have a signature verification, I would welcome your call to discuss the matter.
+Procedures are consistent for a document examiner, regardless of the document type or assets at issue.
 Original documents are preferable to work with, particularly the one(s) at issue.
 If it is not available, the best copy should be submitted.

-I also request the comparison samples be dated close to the time period of the signature in question.
+Comparison signature samples should be dated close in proximity to the time period of the signature in question.
 Finding specimens for a signature analysis can be challenging in some cases.
 You are welcome to contact me for a list of potential sources.
 Examples include tax returns, checks, insurance forms, medical records, documents from a court case, etc.